niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

                       "f": {
 ```

 A subdivision of the sentence is the phrase.
 Phrases and sentences have their own ID.
-Obviously, such demarcations are only present in the JSON if the editor of the project (in this Gábor Zólyomi of [ETCSRI](http://oracc.org/etcsri)) has added them in the source files.
+Obviously, such demarcations are only present in the JSON if the editor of the project (in this Gábor Zólyomi of [ETCSRI](http://oracc.org/etcsri)) has marked such units (sentences and phrases) in the source files.
 In order to make the `parsejson()`function to keep track of sentences, one may simply add another `if` statement to the code, store the sentence ID in a dictionary (called `parameters`), and add that ID to each word in the list of lemmas:

 ```python
 def parsejson(text, parameters):  # this version captures text and sentence IDs